snorlon/cs480Brown/Assignment03/README.md

     For both shaders from file, enter './../bin/Matrix -f filename -v filename2' order does not matter All that matters is that file name follows the -f or -v command

-    Example is shown in screenshot.png

-    Entering custom vertex and fragment shaders is optional, and will use the pre-existing ones if they are not provided

-    If you enter a bad filename, it will ignore it and move on.
     If the file name is good, it will say in the terminal that the corresponding shader has been loaded.
+If not, it will warn you.
+Shaders MUST be provided

 ========================================